junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 There probably shouldn't have been that much lights.
 Dean thinks, eyes following the wave of lights, wondering how the physics of the grace works, and decides, if that triggers another physics lecture with all the terminologies from Cas, he'll have to skip the class.

-But really, the grace is pouring out from him and into Cas's body, not just channeling from the center of the palm, it expands to his whole hand, then whole arm, then, without needing to look down on himself, Dean knows his whole body is lightened up by the grace, and the light of the grace is continuing flowing out unstoppingly.
+But really, the grace is pouring out from him and into Cas's body, not just channeling from the center of the palm, it expands to his whole hand, then whole arm, then, without needing to look down on himself, Dean knows his whole body is lightened up by the grace, and the light of the grace is continuing flowing out non-stoppingly.

 Should he start worrying?
 Dean feels a pull of panic start accumulating at the bottom of his gut again.
 Will it eventually drain Cas's grace?
 But really, is all the light coming from Cas's grace?
 The brightness and the way they flow around, swirling and thickening, it almost looks like the lights are regenerating, multiplying, growing on themselves like nuclear reaction.